-Select a total of 29 credits which have not been used toward another degree at the institution and are based upon knowledge of the available transfer program.
-Credits may vary based on previous degree earned.
+Select a total of 29 credits which have not been used toward another degree at the institution and are based upon knowledge of the available transfer programs.

+Unique credits may vary based on previous degree earned.

 For a recommended list of courses, please visit rcbc.edu/3plus1.